YiMAproject/yimaSettings/README.md

 *this module is part of Yima Application Framework*

-With this module you have ability to save some key/value settings and retrieve these settings within application.
+Need to give clients access to website configuration settings?
+Module To Managing site-wide settings via a single web page

+Settings are exposed to the administration panel via a simple configuration format.

+Module authors can also easily include their own specific configuration settings right from their module.config.php file.

-Get Settings
+Get Settings Service
 ------------

-#### From Service Manager
+##### From Service Manager
 ```php
 $yimaSettings = $serviceManager->get('yimaSettings');
 ```

-#### As Controller Plugin
+##### As Controller Plugin
 ```php
 $yimaSettings = $this->settingHelper();
 ```

-#### As ViewRenderer Plugin
+##### As ViewRenderer Plugin
 ```php
 $yimaSettings = $this->settingHelper();
 ```

 Installation
 -----------

 Composer installation: